Skip to content

 Our Whare Taonga or House of Treasures is set up as a safe, friendly space where you can relax and research, or view our archives and displays.
 There is a kitchen where you can prepare a hot beverage from our community supplies, or even cook/heat up your own lunch if visiting for an extended time, or if you are volunteering with us.

 We run a system of fully monitored 4k cameras with alarms and climate control.
 As Members of the professional body Museums Aotearoa, we operate under Culture and Heritage Sector Aotearoa guidelines.
 You can be rest assured that if you donate us items to care for on behalf of the community, that these are being kept safe and cared for in a way that reflects both Professional Ethics and Standards within our industry.
-We have secure, multiple backups of original and digital collections, both in physical form and cloud based, and we have future funding for a NAS in a Heritage Grant Commitment Schedule.
+We have secure, multiple backups of original and digital collections, both in physical form and cloud based, having recently secured funding for a NAS to provide a more stable digital storage solution.

 Whakapā mai -